BrettMahon/BladeRazor/README.md

 }
 ```

 The dynamic fields in the ViewModel allow the *controller* to return the shared view with any object.
-Blade for Razer then generates the content on the fly based on the object's ModelExplorer.
+Blade for Razor then generates the content on the fly based on the object's ModelExplorer.
 An example of the controller code for *Index* generation is shown below.
 ```csharp
 public async Task<IActionResult> Index()